maryliusemail/How-Badly-Will-You-Lose---League-of-Legends/README.md

 For my final model, I used a **Random Forest Classifier**.
 I created a **balanced dataset** by sampling the same number of stomp and non-stomp games (5,346 each) to make the model focus equally on both classes.

 ### Features Added and Why

 I added two new features based on game knowledge:

 - `gold_per_minute_10`: Measures how quickly a team gains gold in the first 10 minutes.
 Faster gold gain often means early dominance, which can lead to a stomp.
 This helps the model in predicting how fast a stomped vs non-stomped team is accumlating gold within the first ten mins.
 - `kda_15`: Combines kills, assists, and deaths at 15 minutes to show how well a team is doing in early fights.
 High KDA usually means strong early advantage.
-This ratio is important in giving more context to the kills
+This ratio is important in giving more context to the kills or deaths recieved.
+For exmaple, a high death isn't bad if they get the same or greater number of kills/assists.

-These features help identify early leads and team strength, which are key to predicting stomps.
+These features help identify early leads and team strength, which are useful for predicting stomps.

 ### Features and Encoding

 The model used 12 features:

-- **Numerical features (9)**:
+- `Numerical features` (9):
   - `StandardScaler` was used for common stats that could have different scales (in the thousands while kills are not).
   - `QuantileTransformer` was applied to engineered features to reduce possilby skewness (there mgiht be teams without kills or without deaths).

-- **Categorical features (3)**:
+- `Categorical features` (3):
   - `side`, `patch`, and `playoffs`, encoded with `OneHotEncoder`.

 ### Model and Hyperparameters